 For more severe detachments, you’ll need to have eye surgery in a hospital.
 Your doctor may recommend scleral buckling.
 This involves placing a band around the outside of your eye to push the wall of your eye into your retina, getting it back into place for proper healing.
 Scleral buckling may be done in combination with a vitrectromy.
 Cryopexy or retinopexy is performed during the scleral buckle procedure.

 Another option is vitrectomy, which is used for larger tears.
 This procedure involves anesthesia and is often performed as an outpatient procedure, but may require an overnight stay in the hospital.
 Your doctor will use small tools to remove abnormal vascular or scar tissue and vitreous, a gel-like fluid from your retina.
 Then they’ll put your retina back into its proper place, commonly with a gas bubble.
 Cryopexy or retinopexy is performed during the vitrectomy procedure.

 The outlook depends on the severity of the condition and how quickly you get expert medical care.
 Some people will recover completely, especially if their macula isn’t damaged.
 The macula is the part of the eye responsible for the clearest vision and is located near the center of the retina.
 However, some people may not regain full vision.
 This can occur if their macula is damaged and treatment isn’t sought quickly enough.

-In general, there is no way to prevent retinal detachment.
+In general, there’s no way to prevent retinal detachment.
 However, you can take steps to avoid retinal detachment that results from an injury by wearing protective eyewear when playing sports or using tools.
 If you are diabetic, control your blood sugar and see your doctor regularly.
 Get yearly eye exams, especially if you have risks for retinal detachment.